krisarmstrong/seed/docs/wiki/Home.md

-# LuminetIQ Hardware Compatibility Wiki
+# The Seed Hardware Compatibility Wiki

-Welcome to the LuminetIQ Hardware Compatibility Wiki!
+Welcome to the The Seed Hardware Compatibility Wiki!
 This community-driven resource documents tested hardware for network diagnostics.

 ## 📋 Quick Navigation